andiCR/batch-image-resizer/README.md

     └── example-2.jpg
 ```

-Will generate this as output (root with single image converted in various formats, a parent folder which contains a single image converted in various formats and a child folder of the parent which contains a single image converted in various formats).
+Will in turn generate this as output (root with single image converted in various formats, a parent folder which contains a single image converted in various formats and a child folder of the parent which contains a single image converted in various formats).

 ```sh
 root